 It takes a while for good things to come about.
 In the case of Pancake Rocks, it was 30 million years!
 Located in West Coast, these heavily eroded limestone rocks in bizarre shapes feature fascinating vertical blowholes.

-This cove in The Coromandel is a true scenic gem, overlooked by chalky white and pink limestone cliffs and an impressive natural cavern of cathedral-like proportions.
+This cove in The Coromandel is a true scenic gem, overlooked by chalky white and pink volcanic Ignimbrite cliffs and an impressive natural cavern of cathedral-like proportions.
 Cathedral Cove has even made it to the big screen in the Chronicles of Narnia – Prince Caspian and a Macklemore music video.

 Sprouting out of the Pacific Ocean off the wild end of the Bay of Islands' Cape Brett is Motukokako.
 What’s special about this island is the hole in it – Hole in the Rock.
 This icon of the north is an easily accessible island tunnel so big it can fit medium-sized cruise boats through it.